julz0815/veracode-fix-ado-plugin/overview.md

 ### Required Parameters
 - `veracodeApiId`: Your Veracode API ID
 - `veracodeApiKey`: Your Veracode API Key (stored securely)
-- `language`: Programming language of the code to fix (e.g., java, python, javascript)
+- `language`: Programming language of the code to fix (see the Language values section below)
 - `inputFile`: Path to the results.json file containing flaws to fix

 ### Optional Parameters